PrefectHQ/prefect/docs/tutorial/workers.md

 It's now polling the Prefect API to check for any scheduled flow runs it should pick up and then submit for execution.
 You’ll see your new worker listed in the UI under the **Workers** tab of the Work Pools page with a recent last polled date.

-You should also be able to see a `Ready` status indicator on your work pool - progress!
+You should now see a `Ready` status indicator on your work pool.

-You will need to keep this terminal session active for the worker to continue to pick up jobs.
+Keep this terminal session active for the worker to continue to pick up jobs.
 Since you are running this worker locally, the worker will terminate if you close the terminal.
-Therefore, in a production setting this worker should run as a [daemonized or managed process](/guides/deployment/daemonize/).
+In a production setting this worker should run as a [daemonized or managed process](/guides/deployment/daemonize/).

-Now that you’ve set up your work pool and worker, we have what we need to kick off and execute flow runs of flows deployed to this work pool.
-Let's deploy your tutorial flow to `my-docker-pool`.
+Next, deploy your tutorial flow to `my-docker-pool`.

 ## Create the deployment

-From our previous steps, we now have:
+From the previous steps, you now have:

 1. [A flow](/tutorial/flows/)
 2. A work pool
 3. A worker

-Now it’s time to put it all together.
-We're going to update our `repo_info.py` file to build a Docker image and update our deployment so our worker can execute it.
+Update your `repo_info.py` file to build a Docker image, and update your deployment so your worker can execute it.

-The updates that you need to make to `repo_info.py` are:
+Make the following updates in `repo_info.py`:

 1. Change `flow.serve` to `flow.deploy`.
 2. Tell `flow.deploy` which work pool to deploy to.
-3. Tell `flow.deploy` the name to use for the Docker image that will be built.
+3. Tell `flow.deploy` the name for the Docker image to build.

-Here's what the updated `repo_info.py` looks like:
+The updated `repo_info.py` looks like:

 ```python hl_lines="17-22" title="repo_info.py"
 import httpx